'Thursday Night Football' prediction, odds: Bills vs. Texans picks from expert on 114-90 run

 The Houston Texans eye their third consecutive win when they take on the Buffalo Bills in a key 'Thursday Night Football' matchup.
 Buffalo is coming off a 44-32 win over the Tampa Bay Buccaneers, while Houston defeated the Tennessee Titans 16-13.
 The Bills (7-3), who are second in the AFC East, are 2-2 on the road this season.
 The Texans (5-5), who are third in the AFC South, are 3-2 on their home field.
 Houston quarterback C.J.
 Stroud (concussion) has been ruled out, paving the way for Davis Mills to make another start.

 Kickoff from NRG Stadium in Houston is set for 8:15 p.m.
 ET.
-Houston leads the all-time series 7-5.
+Houston leads the all-time series 7-5 and has won five straight home meetings.
 The Bills are 5.5-point favorites in the latest Bills vs. Texans odds, while the over/under for total points scored is 43.5.
+Buffalo is at -275 on the money line (risk $275 to win $100).
 Before making any Bills vs. Texans picks, make sure to check out the Thursday Night Football predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: